espressif/esp-hosted/esp_hosted_ng/docs/setup.md

          - add `ap_support` if you want to use interface as access point.
         * This script compiles and loads host driver on Raspberry-Pi.
 It also creates network interface `wlanX` which is used as a control interface for Wi-Fi on ESP peripheral

+        * Follow these steps to [Manually load the Kernel Module](6-manually-loading-and-unloading-the-kernel-module)
     * For esp firmware if you are using [ESP Quick start guide](#12-esp-quick-start-guide)
         * Please flash the required binaries using with command mentioned in `flashing_cmd.txt` within desired transport configuration folder as explained in [ESP Quick start guide](#12-esp-quick-start-guide).
         * Use minicom or any similar terminal emulator with baud rate 115200 to fetch esp side logs on UART